-485 Development of Physical Science (4) Concepts central in the advance of physical science such as the concepts of space, time, mass, force; philosophical problems concerning quantum mechanics.
-486 Methodologies of the Sciences (4) Comparison of the methodologies of the natural, social, and/or behavioral sciences; consideration of such topics as the concept of scientific law, prediction, explanation, confirmation.
+485 Development of Physical Science (4)

+Concepts central in the advance of physical science such as the concepts of space, time, mass, force; philosophical problems concerning quantum mechanics.

+486 Methodologies of the Sciences (4)

+Comparison of the methodologies of the natural, social, and/or behavioral sciences; consideration of such topics as the concept of scientific law, prediction, explanation, confirmation.

-490x Directed Research (2-8, max 8) Individual research and readings.
+- 490x Directed Research (2-8, max 8) Individual research and readings.
 Not available for graduate credit.
-Prerequisite: departmental approval.

-494 Senior Thesis (4) Independent studies for philosophy majors, and guidance in the preparation of the senior thesis for students who wish to graduate with honors in philosophy.
-Not open to graduate students.

-499 Special Topics (2-4, max 8) Selected topics in various specialty areas within philosophy.

-500 Introduction to Contemporary Philosophical Literature (4, Fa) Analysis of selected philosophical problems and theses of current interest; explication of major contemporary papers and/or books is emphasized.

-501 Seminar in Recent Philosophy (4, max 16, Sp) Contemporary philosophical issues and literature.

-515 Studies in Ancient and Medieval Philosophy (4, max 16) Problems in research in selected portions of ancient and medieval philosophy.

-520 Studies in Modern Philosophy (4, max 16) Problems in research in selected portions of modern philosophy.

-525 Seminar in Phenomenology (4) The origin, principles, and development of the phenomenological movement from Brentano to Merleau-Ponty.
+Prerequisite: departmental approval. - 494 Senior Thesis (4) Independent studies for philosophy majors, and guidance in the preparation of the senior thesis for students who wish to graduate with honors in philosophy.
+Not open to graduate students. - 499 Special Topics (2-4, max 8) Selected topics in various specialty areas within philosophy. - 500 Introduction to Contemporary Philosophical Literature (4, Fa) Analysis of selected philosophical problems and theses of current interest; explication of major contemporary papers and/or books is emphasized. - 501 Seminar in Recent Philosophy (4, max 16, Sp) Contemporary philosophical issues and literature. - 505 Pro-Seminar in Central Topics in Contemporary Philosophy (4, Irregular) Key developments in central areas of philosophy are used to provide training in philosophical analysis, criticism, and the writing of precise philosophical prose. - 515 Studies in Ancient and Medieval Philosophy (4, max 16) Problems in research in selected portions of ancient and medieval philosophy. - 520 Studies in Modern Philosophy (4, max 16) Problems in research in selected portions of modern philosophy. - 525 Seminar in Phenomenology (4) The origin, principles, and development of the phenomenological movement from Brentano to Merleau-Ponty.

-530 Seminar in Philosophy of Law (4) Theories of the nature of law; emphasis on recent writing; legal concepts such as rights, powers, liability, legal responsibility, law, and morality.
+530 Seminar in Philosophy of Law (4)

+Theories of the nature of law; emphasis on recent writing; legal concepts such as rights, powers, liability, legal responsibility, law, and morality.